LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-07-05-hydejack-post-writing-tips-tricks.md

 ### Center image

 This requires extra modification to the Hydejack Theme.<br>
-Check below post for more information.
+Check the below post for more information.
 {:.note title="Warning"}

 Continue with [How to Center an Image in Markdown](how-to-center-an-image-in-markdown){:.heading.flip-title}